Kometa-Team/Kometa/docs/defaults/overlays/direct_play.md

     === "File-Specific Template Variables"

-        The below template variables are available specifically for this PMM Defaults file.

-        Be sure to also check out the "Overlay Template Variables" tab for additional variables.

         | Variable        | Description & Values                                                            |
         |:----------------|:--------------------------------------------------------------------------------|
         | `builder_level` | **Description:** Choose the Overlay Level.<br>**Values:** `season` or `episode` |